Yaroslav Senyshyn

-Yaroslav Senyshyn, also known as Slava, is a Canadian pianist, author, and professor of philosophy, music aesthetics, and moral education at Simon Fraser University's Faculty of Education.
+Yaroslav Senyshyn, also known as Slava, is a Canadian pianist, author, and professor of philosophy, aesthetics of music, and moral education at Simon Fraser University's Faculty of Education.

 Education

-Senyshyn was one of two pupils of Antonina Yaroshevich, from the Kiev Conservatory, and of Canadian pianist and composer, Larysa Kuzmenko.
-He has also studied with Damjana Bratuz, Howard Munn, Clifford von Kuster, Katherine Wolpe and Pierre Souverain.
+Senyshyn was a student of Antonina Yaroshevich at the Kyiv Conservatory and of Canadian pianist and composer Larysa Kuzmenko.
+He has also studied with Damjana Bratuž, Howard Munn, Clifford von Kuster, Katherine Wolpe, and Pierre Souverain.

-Contributions
+Career

-Senyshyn is the former President of the SFUFA (Simon Fraser University Faculty Association) and sat for three years as an Executive member-at-large on the CAUT (Canadian Association of University Teachers) Executive for three years (2006–2009).
-Within these roles he explored the ethical dimensions under the auspices of moral and aesthetic concerns into national and international problems of governmental authoritarianism in higher education.
+Senyshyn was a member of the SFUFA (Simon Fraser University Faculty Association) Safety Committee and sat from 2006–2009 as an executive member-at-large on the Canadian Association of University Teachers.

-Senyshyn is a Professor of Music and Philosophy of Aesthetics and Moral Education at Simon Fraser University's Faculty of Education.
-He has published extensively in journals such as Philosophy of Music Education Review, the Journal of Educational Thought, Educational Leadership, and the Canadian Journal of Education.
-In the field of music education, Senyshyn has contributed to teacher education and the professional development of music educators nationally and internationally through his lecture-recitals and publications that focus on the teacher-as-artist and the unique contribution that music makes to arts education.
+Senyshyn is a professor of music, philosophy of aesthetics, and moral education at Simon Fraser University's Faculty of Education.
+He has published in journals such as Philosophy of Music Education Review, the Journal of Educational Thought, Educational Leadership, and the Canadian Journal of Education.
+Senyshyn has given lecture-recitals and made publications that focus on the teacher-as-artist and the contribution that music makes to arts education.

-Senyshyn is noted for his prodigious technique and beauty of sound.
-He has a huge dynamic range coupled with highly variegated nuances of pianistic tone colour, especially evident, in the pianissimo range.
-But his highly developed intellect never loses sight of the music's form and innate structure.
-His repertoire is vast.
-He is especially known for his Liszt performances that are highly charged and infused with subtle pianistic colors and a blazing virtuosity.
-He performs and records the standard repertoire along with contemporary works by Larysa Kuzmenko, Donald Cochrane, Reeves Miller, and others.
+Senyshyn is especially known for his Liszt performances.
+He performs and records standard repertoire along with contemporary works by composers including Larysa Kuzmenko, Donald Cochrane, and Reeves Miller.

 Research

-Senyshyn's research interests have been consistently related to interdisciplinary research in arts and moral education.
-His method of philosophical analysis draws mainly, but not exclusively, on an existential-phenomenological approach.
-More recently, his work included a discursive analysis of students' discourse related to performance anxiety that combined a theoretical exploration of social constructionism based on Wittgenstein's philosophy.
-Within these broad parameters he has focused on various specific topics related to creative performance, teaching and music aesthetics vis-à-vis co-authorship of musical texts, subjectivity, objectivity, and anxiety in the moral-aesthetic fabric of society.
-Musical concerns have acted as analogies for interdisciplinary and curricular-theoretical educational issues.
+Senyshyn's focus is on interdisciplinary research in arts and moral education.
+His method of philosophical analysis draws mainly on an existential-phenomenological approach.
+His work includes a discursive analysis of students' performance anxiety that uses a theoretical exploration of social constructionism based on Ludwig Wittgenstein's philosophy.
+He has focused on specific topics related to creative performance, teaching and music aesthetics vis-à-vis co-authorship of musical texts, subjectivity, objectivity, and anxiety in the moral-aesthetic fabric of society.

-Senyshyn is also one of the co-investigators on the Research For Youth, Music and Education and MODAL Research Project, which focuses on researching youth participation and engagement in musical activities, as well as artistic learning research.
+Senyshyn is one of the co-investigators on the Research For Youth, Music and Education and MODAL Research Project, which researches youth engagement in musical activities, as well as artistic learning research.